Dear Delegates, Faculty Advisors, and Friends of HNMUN,

-It is my pleasure to serve as your Secretary-General for the conference’s Sixty-First Session.
+It is my pleasure to serve as your Secretary-General for the conference’s Sixty-Second Session.
 The conference will be held from Thursday, 11 February to Sunday, 14 February 2016 in downtown Boston, and we hope you will join us.

 Throughout its many years, HNMUN has always tasked itself with recreating the spirit of diplomacy that originally defined the United Nations.
 As the oldest, largest, and most diverse student-run model United Nations conference in the world, HNMUN has, for the past six decades, been tirelessly committed to substantive excellence, innovation, and the experience of our delegates, both inside and out of the committee room.

 As HNMUN moves into its seventh decade, we are redoubling our commitment to being not only the premier collegiate model UN experience in the world, but also the leading international relations forum for university students across the globe.
 It is our mission to bring together and educate the next generation of leaders in international affairs—and, indeed, to bring together and educate students who are already outstanding leaders.
 More than half of HNMUN’s 3000 delegates come from outside the United States, and we take tremendous pride in that fact.
 It is our hope that HNMUN can serve as a platform for innovation and a space to build relationships for students with a truly global array of perspectives.